 National Engineers Week (EWeek): Each year, IEEE-USA joins with other engineering societies in organizing a host of events and activities in celebration of engineers and the engineering profession as part of Engineers Week.
 EWeek also serves to raise public awareness of engineers and their contributions to society.
 In the United States, EWeek is held in conjunction with George Washington's Birthday each February.
-IEEE-USA's EWeek activities include sponsorship of the annual EWeek Family Day at the National Building Museum in

-Washington and support for the Future City Competition, both of which are legacy programs from IEEE-USA's lead society sponsorship of EWeek in 1992.
+IEEE-USA's EWeek activities include sponsorship of the annual EWeek Family Day at the National Building Museum in Washington and support for the Future City Competition, both of which are legacy programs from IEEE-USA's lead society sponsorship of EWeek in 1992.
 IEEE-USA is committed to be the society sponsor of EWeek in 2014 and hopes to sponsor again during our 50th anniversary in 2023.

-Oversight: Vice President, Communications & Public Awareness (Nita Patel) IEEE-USA Representative to EWeek Steering Committee (Murty Polavarapu)
+Oversight: Vice President, Communications & Public Awareness (Karen Panetta)

+IEEE-USA Representative on EWeek Foundation Board (Carole Carey)